wdeer/mac-setup/01-Initial-Setup.md

 There are a number of things you can do to fine tune your Mac..
 Some adjustments can be handled by digging through preferences, but many must be ran as a terminal command.
 Here is a pretty well maintained and currated list of such tweaks: [https://github.com/kevinSuttle/macOS-Defaults](https://github.com/kevinSuttle/macOS-Defaults/blob/master/.macos)

 **note**: Instead of simply executing the .macos file, it is recommended that you go through the file and manually run commands only for the changes that you want.

+## TP Stuff

+### Forticlient
+In order to VPN into thinkpatented you must use forticlient to do so.
+First try to run `brew cask search forti` (assumming you've already installed .yadr which installed homebrew) if nothing is found then just head on over to [http://www.forticlient.com/downloads](http://www.forticlient.com/downloads) to grab the installer.

+Once installed enter the following settings:

+* **VPN Type:** SSL VPN
+* **Remote Gateway:** 66.148.163.130
+* **Cusomized Port:**	65443
+* **Username:** yourthinkpatentedusername

+After that you should be good to go.
+If you are trying to get to Monarch Web visit the following url [http://10.20.32.12/scripts/cgiip.exe/WService=wsgams1/sfws/sflogin.w](http://10.20.32.12/scripts/cgiip.exe/WService=wsgams1/sfws/sflogin.w)

+### Printers
+At the moment, see Louie (IT) for this.. more detailed instructions to come